-Mayor: Michael McGinn (elected in November 2009, term expires in 2014)

-Public School Population: Seattle Public Schools - 46,440
+Mayor: Michael McGinn (elected in November 2009, term expires in 2014) City population: 602,560 Public School Population: Seattle Public Schools - 46,440 Free and Reduced Price Meals %: 42%

 In 2010, Mayor Michael McGinn launched the Seattle Youth and Families Initiative to identify challenges that youth and families face and collectively mobilize toward solutions.
 More than 2,800 Seattle residents participated in public meetings and surveys had opportunities to speak directly with the mayor.
 Residents identified the need for OST programs as a top priority.
 City departments reviewed these recommendations and developed strategies through a cross-departmental team chaired by the director of the human services department (HSD).
-Other participating agencies include the department of neighborhoods, the office for education (OFE), parks and recreation department, police department, office for economic development, library department, office for civil rights, arts commission and the mayor's office.
+Other participating agencies include the department of neighborhoods, the office for education (OFE), parks and recreation department, police department, office for and the mayor's office.

 The Youth and Families Initiative is shaping renewal of the Seattle Families and Education Levy, a dedicated source of revenue managed by OFE that supports early education, community learning centers, family support, summer "bridge" learning programs for transitioning ninth graders and other efforts to help children, youth and families succeed.
 Seattle voters have backed the levy three times since 1990.
 Mayor McGinn and city councilmembers recently approved a citizens advisory committee proposal to increase investment in students at risk of academic failure and double the current funding level to \$234 million.
-New programs funded by the levy would include extended learning time and OST programs in elementary schools serving at-risk students and summer learning activities.
+New programs in elementary schools serving at-risk students and summer learning activities.
 The proposal will be on the ballot in November 2011.